Toasterbirb/cli-timer/README.md

 ```

 ## Dependencies
-- libnotify (shows a desktop notification when time is up)
+- libnotify [optional]

 ## Compiling
-Simply run `make`
+Simply run `make` or `make no-notify` if you don't want desktop notifications when the time is up.